tzcnt/TooManyCooks/README.md

 - Rockchip RK3588S (in a Khadas Edge2)

 ### Untested Hardware
-TooManyCooks has not been tested on an M1+ Mac, or any Intel Hybrid (12th gen Core or newer) architecture.
-These platforms represent unique optimization challenges, and I am interested in purchasing one of these parts, for the right price.
-Contact me if you want to support the project :)
+TooManyCooks has not been tested on an M1+ Mac, or any Intel Hybrid (12th gen Core or newer) architecture - yet.
+I have recently purchased both of these machines, so this will be forthcoming.